pranjal-sri/Feedback-Augmented-Search/README.md

   $gini = 1 - \left( \frac{\text{No. of relevant docs}}{\text{No. of total docs}}\right)^2 - \left( \frac{\text{No. of irrelevant docs}}{\text{No. of total docs}} \right)^2$

   It is a measure of homogenity of a set.
-We define gini_impurity of a word as the weighted average of the gini of the two sets: doucments with the word and documents without the word.
+We define gini_impurity of a word as the weighted average of the gini of the two sets: documents with the word and documents without the word.
    - `gini_impurity(base results)`: Represents the baseline Gini of the entire result set.
    -  `gini_impurity(word)`: Represents the weighted average of gini of the two sets: docs containing the word and docs not containing the word